alandefreitas/futures/docs/launching.md

     If the deferred future is already executing in one thread, this means it is *not thread safe* to attempt to attach a continuation in a second thread.

+## Ready tasks

+When assembling task graphs, it's often useful to include constant values for which we already know the result but behave like a future type.
+This can be achieved through [make_ready_future]:

+{{ code_snippet("future_types/launching.cpp", "ready_future") }}

+The function returns a [vfuture], which represents a [basic_future] with no associated shared state extensions.

 ## Executors

-The concept defined for an [executor] uses Asio executors.
+The concept defined for an [executor] uses Asio executors as defined by [P1393r0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1393r0.html).
 This model for executors has been evolving for over a decade and is widely adopted in C++.
-If the C++ standard eventually adopts a common vocabulary for executors, the [executor] concept can be easily adjusted to handle these new executors.
+If the C++ standard eventually adopts a common vocabulary for executors, the [executor] concept can be easily adjusted to handle these new executors types.

 ## Exceptions

 Future objects defined in this library handle exceptions the same way [std::future] does.
-If the task throws an exception internally, the exception is rethrown when we attempt to retrieve the value from the future.
+If the task throws an exception internally, the exception is rethrown when we attempt to retrieve the value from the future with [basic_future::get].

+{{ code_snippet("future_types/launching.cpp", "throw_exception") }}

+When working without exceptions, we can avoid terminating the process by querying the state of the future before attempting to get its value.

+{{ code_snippet("future_types/launching.cpp", "query_exception") }}

 --8<-- "docs/references.md"